Close Menu

 • Lahaina: This historic town is filled with art galleries, restaurants, and cultural attractions, making it an excellent base for exploring the island.

 Maui can be quite hot in August, so be sure to pack light, breathable clothing and stay hydrated.
-(See Also: Caribbean Island To Visit In December)
+(See Also: Best Hawaiian Island To Visit In February)

 Kauai